kyesh/on-target-analysis-for-ynab/docs/DATA_ARCHITECTURE.md

 ## Overview

-This document defines the data models, structures, and flow for the YNAB Off-Target Assignment Analysis application.
+This document defines the data models, structures, and flow for the On Target Analysis for YNAB application.
 The application processes YNAB API data to analyze budget target alignment, including detailed calculation methodologies and current implementation details.

 ## YNAB API Data Models